 Pope Francis Blesses the Children of Darfur

-His Holiness Pope Francis blessed the children of Darfur during an Audience with Patricia Parker MBE, Founder of Kids for Kids, and Alastair King-Smith, Trustee, at the Vatican this week.
-Patricia and Alastair were in Rome for an inter-faith conference when they were honoured with an Audience.
+His Holiness Pope Francis blessed the children of Darfur while meeting Patricia Parker MBE, Founder of Kids for Kids, and Alastair King-Smith, Trustee, at the Vatican recently.
+Patricia was accompanying Alastair on a visit to Rome for an inter-faith conference whose participants were honoured with an Audience.

 Patricia asked the Pope to pray for the children of Darfur who are facing the prospect of famine this year following the failure of the harvest.
 She told Pope Francis that families in remote villages rely solely on what they can grow.
 Few can afford even a few animals to enable them to diversify and feed their children.
 His Holiness said a private prayer with Alastair and Patricia and gave a Blessing.
 He added “And please pray for me.
 I need it too.”